Homepage 'de Luikerwaal' Magic Lanterns, manufactured by

 Made of 'Russian iron' and chromium plated tin.
 Chimney in Western locomotive style.
 Slides are clasped into the slide holder by means of a pushing sheet and two springs beside the objective.
 Sizes: 6 x 8 x 18 inches (15 x 12 x 46 cm).
 (My First Magic Lantern!
 See also: What's the fun of a magic lantern?)

-The left one has the manufacturer's initials 'JF' embossed on the access door on the side; the other one has the initials stamped on the front.
-Both use a small kerosene lamp as a source of light.
+One has the manufacturer's initials 'JF' embossed on the access door on the side; the other two have the initials stamped on the front.
+They use a small kerosene lamp as a source of light.

 Some years after the First World War Johann Falk established a close cooperation with the Bing brothers, producing some products with a combined JF and BW trade mark.